dijia1124/EastPower/README.md

 - Manual Brightness Override: Instantly apply a user-defined brightness value.

-- Foreground Service: Runs as a background service to apply brightness on screen-on and pause on screen-off.
+- Foreground Service: Runs as a background service to apply brightness once on screen-on.

 - Device Compatibility: Tailored for OnePlus 13 and other devices using Qualcomm backlight controllers.